mjbhobe/learning_Qt/gui_apps/PyDoodle/step01/readme.md

 <span style="color:blue">This completes Step1 of our tutorial.</span>  In the next step we will add code to handle operating system events.

-__NOTE:__ I am writing this tutorial on a Ubuntu Linux machine, so the window look & feel is specific to my OS.
-On Windows the window will show the _native_ Windows look & feel and likewise on a Mac - there is no change in the code above!
+__NOTE:__ I have written this tutorial on a Ubuntu Linux machine, so the window look & feel is specific to my OS.
+On a Windows machine, the look & feel will be native to Windows, and likewise on a Mac.
+However, you won't have to change your code - PyQt5 handles the low level stuff for you.